ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 Above the pipeline, you will see a message indicating when the queue size values will be updated.

 For example, the system may display a message such as “Next queue size update in 4 minutes.”
-Queue size values are refreshed every 10 minutes, and this message shows how much time is left until the next refresh starts.
+Queue size values are refreshed every 10 minutes, and this message shows how much time remains until the next update starts.

 image.png